3C4D/dataset_generation/DATASET/explanation_dataset.md

 ### Object Controllers and Sensitivity Levels

-This is a simple entry table, so it's type is `typ1`.
+This is a double entry table, so it's type is `typ2`.
 We name it `Object_Sensitivity`.

-We precise the number of lines : 4 according to the document but we can change it later.

-We fill the columns field (also with the column quantity) with the description of each column :
-  - `{ObjectID, uniform, range(1, 3)};` :
+We precise the quantities of line and columns, which are the number of controllers and the number of objects, respectively 40 and 30.

+No need here for symmetry : `symmetric : false;`

-    - There are 3 objects in the system, so the range is between 1 and 3
+We fill lines/columns top values, the lines/columns entry, here the IDs of the controllers/objects, so the ints between 1 and 40/30.

-    - We decide to generate them based on a uniform distribution
-  - `{Controller, uniform, range(1, 4)};` :
-    - There are 4 controller, that's why the range is between 1 and 4
-    - We decide to generate them based on a uniform distribution
-  - `{Sensitivity, normal(2, 1), range(1, 3)};` :
-    - There are 3 possible values for sensitivity (low:1, mid:2, high:3)
-    - We use a normal distribution to generate the values, considering the mean is the mid value
+`lines_top_values : range(1, 40)`
+`columns_top_values : range(1, 30)`

+No need for vector generation here : `vectors : false;`

+The diagonal have to contain values here : `diagonal : full;`

+Finally we fill the distribution parameter.
+We estimage the level of sensitivity on a scale of 7 values, we estimate that a coherent distribution could be a normal distribution with a mean of 5 (mid/mid-high, based on the read litterature), and with a std of 2

 ### Access Requests